 Barcelona reaches deal with Agüero to boost team’s attack

-Sergio Agüero will join Barcelona on a two-year deal, the Spanish club said on Monday.
+After a decade of success in the Premier League, Sergio Agüero is returning to Spain to try to help Barcelona get back on track.

-Barcelona said Agüero will officially join the club beginning on July 1, after his contract with Manchester City expires.
+The Catalan club announced on Monday that it reached an agreement to sign Agüero on a two-year deal.
+The Argentina striker will officially join Barcelona on a free transfer on July 1, after his contract with Manchester City expires.

 He will sign a contract until the end of the 2022-23 season with a buyout clause set at 100 million euros ($122 million).

+The 32-year-old Agüero underwent a medical in the morning and was later introduced by Barcelona at the Camp Nou Stadium, where he posed for photos wearing an unnumbered jersey with “Kun Agüero” on the back.

+Barcelona's only title this season came in the Copa del Rey, and finished trophyless in the previous one, when the club was marred by political turmoil and financial difficulties.

-Barcelona missed a true striker like Agüero after it let go Luis Suárez, who eventually helped lead Atlético Madrid to the Spanish league title.
-Lionel Messi still thrived as usual, finishing as the Spanish league's top scorer with 30 goals, but he got little help from teammates such as Antoine Griezmann, Ousmane Dembélé, Martin Braithwaite, Ansu Fati and Francisco Trincão.
+Barcelona missed an experienced true striker like Agüero after it let go Luis Suárez, who eventually helped lead Atlético Madrid to the Spanish league title.
+Lionel Messi still thrived as usual for Barcelona, finishing as the Spanish league's top scorer with 30 goals, but he got little help from teammates such as Antoine Griezmann, Ousmane Dembélé, Martin Braithwaite, Ansu Fati and Francisco Trincão.

+Griezmann was the second highest scorer for Barcelona in the league, with 13 goals.
+Dembélé was next with six.
+Suárez, who missed time because of injuries and the coronavirus, scored 21 goals for Atlético, including the title-clincher in the last round.

 Agüero played for Atlético for five seasons before moving to Man City in 2011-12, helping Barcelona's Spanish league rival win the 2010 Europa League and the 2011 UEFA Super Cup.